jeswin/ssb-scuttlekit/README.md

 }
 ```

-Bob could now potentially do this on an entry created by Alice.
-'id' corresponds to a todo originally created by his friend Alice.
+Bob could now edit an entry created by Alice.
+In the following example, 'id' corresponds to a todo originally created by his friend Alice.

 ```js
 async function completeSharedTodo(id) {